vlombardino/Ubuntu/22.04/Upgrade-Notes.md

 ```
 sudo flatpak repair
 ```

 Install or Re-Install numlockx
 ```
 sudo apt install numlockx
 numlockx on
 ```
-#might have to add it to start up.

 Can't login to Wayland (loop).
 Reset ~/.config file
 ```